L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 # Schemas and Throughput Optimization in Real-time Hub

 Ingesting real-time data at enterprise scale requires more than just configuring connections and tables—it demands an intentional strategy around **schema management**, **data routing**, and **throughput optimization**.
-Real-time Hub in Microsoft Fabric RTI provides flexible schema tools and ingestion primitives that support both fast onboarding and high-performance stream processing.
+Real-time Hub in Microsoft Fabric Real-Time Intelligence provides flexible schema tools and ingestion primitives that support both fast onboarding and high-performance stream processing.
 This section explores how advanced practitioners can leverage inferred schemas for agility, define ingestion mappings for robustness, and apply architectural techniques like sharding, parallelism, and staging uploads to maximize ingestion throughput.

 ---